Lead Databases Β· Workflow

 Step by Step

-1. Step 1: Define your intent tiers before building any routing rule
+1. Step 1: Define intent tiers before building any routing rule

-Intent data without a tier taxonomy routes noise, not pipeline.
-Begin by mapping which signal types and thresholds correspond to genuine buying behavior versus background research.
-Most intent platforms produce signals across three natural tiers: High (active evaluation, multi-stakeholder activity, keyword clusters matching your category), Medium (single-stakeholder research, topic spikes without purchase-stage signals), and Low (awareness-level activity or competitor brand searches).
-Document the tier definitions and the signal criteria for each before touching CRM or routing logic.
-A routing rule built on undefined signals cannot be debugged or improved.
+Map signal types to three tiers: High (active evaluation, multi-stakeholder activity), Medium (single-stakeholder research), Low (awareness or competitor searches).
+Document tier criteria before touching CRM or routing logic.
+A routing rule built on undefined signals cannot be debugged.

 2. Step 2: Score accounts against ICP criteria and suppress below-threshold accounts